BB2ME #28 – Meeting my hero in real life was awesome

 Admiral William McRaven

-He was kind enough to talk to me
+He was kind enough to talk to me.

 Admiral McRaven giving commencement speech.

-Admiral McRaven giving a commencement speech.
+Admiral McRaven gave a commencement speech.

 His famous speech – well worth watching.